 - Identify specific lysosomal diseases, their clinical manifestations, and means of diagnosis.

 - Review current treatments for lysosomal diseases, the potential side effects, and their expected clinical outcomes.

 - Correlate the molecular biology of lysosomes with clinical features, diagnostic testing, and treatment approaches.

 WORLDSymposium 2021 is jointly provided by Postgraduate Institute for Medicine and WORLDSymposia.

 This activity has been designed for geneticists, pediatricians, primary care practitioners, registered nurses, nurse practitioners, physician assistants, genetic counselors, and other researchers and health care practitioners involved with the identification of disease mechanisms and potential treatments, or involved with the diagnosis and management of individuals with lysosomal diseases.
 In addition, the content is designed to be applicable to individuals with lysosomal diseases and their family members, as well as advocacy groups involved with raising awareness.

 Joint Accreditation Statement:

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and WORLDSymposia.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The activity has been approved for AMA PRA Category 1 Credit(s)™.
+This activity has been approved for AMA PRA Category 1 Credit(s)(TM).

 Event staff will be glad to assist you with any special needs (i.e., physical, dietary, etc).
 Please contact Gudrun Echterhoff prior to the live event at email@example.com